 Before we found it, however, a homeowner pointed out a nearly hidden trail on our left that she promised would take us down to the beach.
 Off we set, only having to backtrack a few times when we lost the trail.
 We came to a landing where the only thing between us and the beach was a waterfall.

 Determined, we sloshed our way down the side of the small falls until we landed on the vacant beach covered in more shells than sand.

 Carefully climbing our way out, we discovered a trail that continued on course with our original direction.
 Soon we were standing at a bigger beach at French Bay Yacht Club.
 Kayakers were heading out to sea, fisherman were heading in and dogs were chasing tennis balls on the water’s edge.
 A walk to the far side of the French Bay Beach revealed yet another hiking path.
 Since we were on a roll, we charged up the trailhead to find a grassy knoll and a trail leading to a lookout point, Opou Reserve.

-From the Opou Res vantage point and with the sun shining, the colors of the sea came to life in hues of greens, grays and blues.
+From the Opou Res vantage point and with the sun briefly peeking out, the colors of the sea came to life in hues of greens, grays and blues.
 Across the bay we could make out the Auckland city’s Sky Tower, nearly camouflaged among the trees.

 From the reserve, we followed the street out to Park Road, hooked a left and found our way back to Zigzag Track.
 The route, some of which navigates along residential roads, took us a leisurely 3 hours.

 More Things To Do in Titirangi, New Zealand